seahyinghang8/asst3/README.md

 ## Overview ##

 In this assignment, you will implement two graph processing algorithms: [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) (BFS) and a simple implementation of [page rank](https://en.wikipedia.org/wiki/PageRank).
-A good implementation of this assignment will be able to run algorithms like breadth-first search on graphs containing hundreds of millions of edges in seconds on a single multi-core machine.
+A good implementation of this assignment will be able to run these algorithms on graphs containing hundreds of millions of edges on a multi-core machine in only seconds.

 ## Environment Setup ##

 Early starters of this assignment should get started by running on the 4-core (8 hyperthread) machines in the Myth cluster.
 These machines will suffice for basic development and performance testing.
+However final grading will be performed on 16-core (32 vCPU) machines that you will run on the Google cloud platform.

-To get started:
+To get started on myth machines:

 Download the Assignment 3 starter code from the course Github page using: